Centre for Intercultural Learning

 Matrix—The Center for Humane Arts, Letters & Social Sciences Online

-An international interdisciplinary organization of scholars and teachers dedicated to developing the enormous educational potential of the Internet and the World Wide Web.
+An international interdisciplinary organization of scholars and teachers dedicated to developing the enormous educational potential of the Internet and the World Wide Web that is based at Michigan State University.
 Links to H-Net: Humanities & Social Sciences Online and Historical Voices, a fully functional multimedia digital library.

 OECD iLibrary is the online library of the Organisation for Economic Cooperation and Development (OECD) featuring its books, papers and statistics and is the gateway to OECD’s analysis and data.
 Subjects covered include: Agriculture and Food; Development; Economics; Education; Employment; Energy; Environment; Finance and Investment; Governance; Industry and Services; Nuclear Energy; Science and Technology; Social Issues/Migration/Health; Taxation; Trade; Transport; Urban, Rural and Regional Development. the site also includes content from theInternational Energy Agency (IEA), the Nuclear Energy Agency (NEA), theOECD Development Centre,PISA(Programmefor International Student Assessment), and the International Transport Forum (ITF).
 Information on the site can be read online, but cannot be downloaded.